Baruch Human Research Protection Program

 I will be conducting interviews that I will audio or videotape and later transcribe.
 Does my study qualify for Exempt Review?

-The use of audio and video equipment is allowed in exempt human subjects research.
+The use of audio-visual equipment is allowed in exempt human subjects research under certain circumstances.
 An exempt determination will be made based on whether or not the project meets exemption criteria.

 No. Approvals cannot be shared.
 If changes are made to a protocol such as adding of key personnel or changing research documents, an amendment form must be submitted and approved by the UI IRB.